Aulacogen: North America

 The Midwestern United States can attribute many of its features to failed rift zones.
 Rifting in this part of the continent took place in three stages: 1.1 billion years ago, 600 million years ago, and 200 million years ago.
-Both the aulacogen associated with the Mississippi embayment and the Southern Oklahoma Aulacogen were formed between 500-600 million years ago.
+Both the aulacogen associated with the Mississippi embayment and the Southern Oklahoma Aulacogen were formed between 500 and 600 million years ago.